 - Sending invoices by e-mail

-The basis for lawful processing of your personal data is the contract we have signed, the consent you have given in preparation for the photo shoot, or the consent to volunteering contact information when submitting blog comments.
+The basis for lawful processing of your personal data is the contract we have signed, the consent you have given in preparation for the photo shoot, or the consent to volunteer contact information when signing up for the newsletter.
 I keep your personal information from photography sessions for seven years after having invoiced you, or the amount of time required by Swedish law.

 You have the right to request that I disclose what information about you that I keep.
 If that information is erroneous, incomplete ot misguiding, you have the right to request that is rectified or deleted.

 If you have questions, want to change your information or request that I cease to store information about you in the manner previously described, you are welcome to contact me.
 If you are dissatisfied with how I handle personal information you may also lodge a formal complaint with the Swedish supervisory authority Integritetsskyddsmyndigheten (IMY).